madhurajeshwar1999/CrackStation/README.md

 ### **Mission Statement**
 <hr>
 The Crack Station application can be used to decrypt unsalted hashes of strings(upto length 3) and compare the result with that of expected result.
 The main mission of this application is to crack simple plain text passwords of word length 3 or less .
 This is to emphasize on the fact of having complicated passwords and unique passwords  as a must.
-The more one's password is the more easier it gets to hack into their system/account .
+The more plain one's password is the more easier it gets to hack into their system/account .

 <br>